 Students Explore the Brain

 During Southern’s annual Brain Awareness Week in March, students were able to walk through a blow-up replica of the human brain, learning about the effects of migraines, strokes, seizures, and more.
-Jim Wampler, PsyD, director of the Student Success Center, hosted the event.
+Jim Wampler, PsyD, director of the Student Support Services, hosted the event.

 “Caring for the brain starts with understanding it,” Wampler said.
 “My hope for this event is to raise awareness and help more people realize how important the brain is.”